Lower Saxony – Scotland

 27 + 28 November

-This reoccuring event has been bringing together members of higher education institutions (HEIs), research organisations, policymakers, and experts in diverse fields from both regions for many years.
+The Joint Forum has been bringing together members of higher education institutions (HEIs), research organisations, policymakers, and experts in diverse fields from both regions for many years.
 Through inspiring panel discussions and workshops, participants expand existing partnerships, share their vision and develop new cooperative ideas.

-Day 1 of the Joint Forum will focus on inclusive expertise exchange, with two following panel discussions led by experts from various disciplines:
+Day 1 of the Joint Forum will focus on inclusive expertise exchange, with the two following panel discussions led by experts from various disciplines:

-• ‘The Democracy of Knowledge and the Importance of International Research Collaborations’
+• The Democracy of Knowledge and the Importance of International Research Collaborations

-• ‘The Significance of Knowledge Exchange in a Transregional Context’
+• The Significance of Knowledge Exchange in a Transregional Context (Beneficiaries of the Research and Innovation Scheme)

 For more detailed information, please see: The Official Invitation.